onemen/TabMixPlus/README.md

 ## Installation
 1. **_Legacy_ extensions loader**<br/>
 Since Firefox removed the internal component that loads _legacy_ extension, in order to install **Tab Mix Plus**, or any other _legacy_ extension, you have to install 3rd party helper script/extension.<br/>
-The develpoer of these script/extension recomend using the first option:
+The developer of these script/extension recommend using the first option:
      * If you're using normal Firefox (aka "stable" or "release"), Beta or ESR, you need to install this script [userChromeJS](https://github.com/xiaoxiaoflood/firefox-scripts#instructions).
      * [bootstrapLoader.xpi](https://github.com/xiaoxiaoflood/firefox-scripts/tree/master/extensions/bootstrapLoader) extension  is an option for those who use [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/) or [Firefox Nightly](https://www.mozilla.org/firefox/channel/desktop/#nightly).

 <br/>

-2. **Donwload XPI**<br/>
+2. **Download XPI**<br/>
-    Donwload xpi file from our [releases](https://github.com/onemen/TabMixPlus/releases) page to your local computer.
+    Download xpi file from our [releases](https://github.com/onemen/TabMixPlus/releases) page to your local computer.
     >If you are using Firefox Beta, Developer Edition or Nightly we recommend using the latest **Tab Mix Plus** _development build_ (tags with **pre** in the title)

 <br/>